espocrm/documentation/docs/user-guide/printing-to-pdf.md

 ### Raw values

-To access a raw values of a specific attribute you need to add  `_RAW` to an attribute name.
+To access a raw value of a specific attribute you need to add  `_RAW` to the attribute name.
+The raw value is not formatted value, timezone is UTC for date-time fields.

-Example:
+Example (applying another format to the raw value):

 ```
 {{numberFormat quantity_RAW decimals=0}}
 ```

 *quantity* is a field name.

 ## See also